khushichoudhary07/SafeRide/README.md

 ## Problem Statement

-Passengers often have limited information about the safety and reliability of public transport vehicles before boarding.
+Passengers often have limited information about the safety and reliability of public transport vehicles [like auto rickshaws and cabs] before boarding.
 Existing solutions generally focus on navigation or booking services and rarely provide safety-focused features such as vehicle verification, incident reporting, and emergency assistance.

 SafeRide addresses this gap by providing a centralized platform where users can verify vehicles, review safety-related information, report concerns, and quickly reach out for help during emergencies.